Merlot-Education/EDC-MVD-IONOS-VM/README.md

 # EDC-MVD-IONOS-VM
 How to deploy EDC Minimum Viable Data Space on IONOS cloud Virtual Machines
-# Minimum Viable Dataspace Local

-This document aims to help the deployment of the Eclipse Dataspace Connector, Minimum Viable Dataspace (MVD), in a local environment for presentation and/or development purposes.

-(This document will use W2SL-Ubuntu in Windows)

 ## Based on the following